 Can dermaplaning be performed before a chemical peel?

-Yes!
+Add on to your facial or chemical peel!
 Dermaplaning is an excellent way to prepare the skin for a chemical peel.
 The peel is able to penetrate deeper into the dermis resulting in a more effective treatment.
 The conjunction of dermaplaning and a chemical peel leaves the skin refreshed and rejuvenated.
 Together they promote new skin growth and target problems such as aging, sun spots and environmental damage.